aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-transition-effects/set-transition-morph-type/_index.md

 - Basic understanding of C# programming

 ## Getting Started
-1. Download and Install Aspose.Slides: You can download the Aspose.Slides library from the [official website](https://releases.aspose.com/slides/net/).
+1. Download and Install Aspose.Slides: You can download the Aspose.Slides library from the [ website](https://releases.aspose.com/slides/net/).
 After downloading, install it in your project.

 2. Create a New Project: Open your Visual Studio and create a new project.